Is Your Dog Overexposed or Under Engaged?

 D. Never, my dog is shy around strangers

-4. How often does your dog go to events like the dog park or doggy daycare?
+4. How often does your dog go to the dog park or doggy daycare?

 A. Every day